cmccchino/DLAT-MED1-AlphaFold-Multimer/README.md

 ## Limitations

-- The co-immunoprecipitation data of Russo et al. (2024) reflects whole-complex association in native macrophage lysate; direct binary interaction between isolated DLAT subunits and MED1 fragments has not been experimentally confirmed
+- The co-immunoprecipitation data of Russo et al. (2024) reflects whole-complex association in native macrophage lysate, direct binary interaction between isolated DLAT subunits and MED1 fragments has not been experimentally confirmed
-- AlphaFold-Multimer detects interactions primarily through co-evolutionary signal; moonlighting metabolic–transcriptional interactions may be underrepresented in co-evolutionary databases
+- AlphaFold-Multimer detects interactions primarily through co-evolutionary signal, moonlighting metabolic–transcriptional interactions may be underrepresented in co-evolutionary databases
 - Full-length MED1 (1582 aa) could not be modeled due to GPU memory constraints (~80–100 GB required for DLAT trimer + full MED1)
-- The full PDC 60-mer context — which determines which acetyltransferase surfaces are exposed vs buried — was computationally infeasible; trimer modeling partially addresses this limitation
+- The full PDC 60-mer context, which determines which acetyltransferase surfaces are exposed vs buried, was computationally infeasible; trimer modeling partially addresses this limitation
 - All predictions require experimental validation

 ---